What are neurotransmitters?

 - Prozac.
 A selective SEROTONIN reuptake inhibitor (SSRI), which blocks reuptake of SEROTONIN by the presynaptic cell and potentiates longer effect of SEROTONIN;

 - Alpha-methyl-p-tyrosine (AMPT).
-Prevents conversion of tyrosine to the DOPAMINE precursor (L-Dopa);
+Prevents conversion of tyrosine to the DOPAMINE precursor (L-Dopa); can cause depressive symptoms.

 "The medical kit of the future"